International Copyright Law and Policy Summer Course

 Timing and location:

 The course will extend over a five-day period from July 1 to 5, 2019, and is held at the Tropeninstituut, a historic building at Mauritskade 63, close to the city centre of Amsterdam.
 Check out our flyer!

 The course is aimed at lawyers, academics and other professionals involved in questions of copyright law.
 The course is taught at the post-graduate level.
 Participants should have some prior knowledge of the field.

 At the close of the course, each participant will receive a Certificate indicating completion of the programme.
-Course participants can obtain credits from NOvA.
+Dutch lawyers can also obtain NOvA credits (see here for instructions).